MyMalcom/malcom-lib-ios/README.md

         -DDISTRIBUTION=1

-* Add in "Other link Flags"
+* Add in "Other linker Flags"

         -all_load -ObjC